“What are my friends doing?

 Let’s honor each other’s path, even if it is not one we are taking.”

 This story was submitted to Love What Matters by Hiding in the Closet with Coffee by Amy Betters-Midtvedt.
-Follow Amy on Instagram here.
-Do you have a similar experience?
-We’d like to hear your important journey.
-Submit your own story here.
-Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Follow Amy Facebook and on Instagram.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more from Amy here: